 What to look for when searching for the best VPN for torrenting

-Countries all over the world have by now established laws regarding intellectual property theft.
+Countries all over the world have by now established laws regarding intellectual property theft – the main reason you now need a paid or free torrenting VPN.
 This applies to the content that’s most often available for download on the internet, like music, books, movies, and games.

-On the other hand, copyright holders can, for various reasons, make their content free, either temporarily or indefinitely.
-Copyright also has a time limit – typically during the creator’s lifetime or, more often, their lifetime plus 50 years.
+On the other hand, copyright holders can, for various reasons, give their content for free, either temporarily or indefinitely.
+Copyright also has a time limit － it typically lasts during the creator’s lifetime or, more often, their lifetime plus 50 years.

-In other words, by now the internet is swarming with copyright-free content that can be downloaded without legal consequences.
-Since torrent protocol is traceable, anytime you download content that might be in violation of somebody’s copyright, you can be prosecuted.
+In other words, the internet is by now swarming with copyright-free content that can be downloaded without legal consequences.
+Since the torrent protocol is traceable, anytime you download content that might violate somebody’s copyright, you can be prosecuted.

-That’s where a VPN steps in.
-This technology, which is designed to conceal your IP address, has been on the front line of the internet privacy war and is still holding strong, despite attempts to outlaw it all over the globe.
+That’s where a torrenting VPN steps in.
+This technology, which is designed to conceal your IP address, has been on the front line of the internet privacy war and is still holding strong despite attempts to outlaw it all over the globe.

 So, now that we’ve determined the legal limbo in which torrent users operate, let’s take a look at several key factors to watch out for when looking for the best VPN for torrenting.